 (b) Respectful.
 The original word (phobos) means fear, but the translation fits the context.
 A wise woman does not try to dominate or manipulate her husband.
 Instead, she listens and defers to him with genuine love and respect.

 Your adornment must not be merely external—braiding the hair, and wearing gold jewelry, or putting on dresses;

 Not merely external.
-True beauty comes from within (see next verse).
+True beauty comes from a heart that is established in the love of the Lord (see next verse).
 What you wear or don’t wear is a secondary concern.

 1 Peter 3:4